-You will be enrolled onto the bespoke clinical programme which will lead to a Diploma in Emergency Care Support, which is delivered in one of the Scottish Ambulance Service's regional training centres.
+You will be enrolled onto the bespoke clinical programme which will lead to a Diploma for Ambulance Technicians, which is delivered in one of the Scottish Ambulance Service's regional training centres.

 Training takes up to 16 months - for the first 14 weeks you will be based at one of the regional centres of the Scottish Ambulance Service, which includes a 4-week Emergency Response Driving Course.

-During the placement, you would complete a portfolio of learning to gain the Diploma in Emergency Care Support (SQCF Level 6).
+During the placement, you would complete a portfolio of learning to gain the Certificate in Emergency Response Driving (SQCF Level 6).

 You could go on to complete the Diploma of Higher Education in Paramedic Practice to qualify as a paramedic.